 Yes!
 Your dog needs fiber in a suitable amount.
 They take care of the bowel movements and prevents diarrhea, constipation.
 The vets usually suggest this supplement for all the gastrointestinal issues.

 They help with restoring back the good bacteria inside your pooch’s body.
 All kinds of animals have good and bad bacteria inside their body.
 Probiotics are recommended for all the pets going through gastrointestinal problems and even diarrhea.
 They also reduce the side-effects of antibiotics.
-Examples include; Purina Pro, PetUltimates, and Nutramax Proviable.
+Examples include; Purina Pro, PetUltimates, Dr. Marty ProPower Plus, and Nutramax Proviable.

 Omega-3 Fatty Acids